BayanKhalil/songr/README.md

 3. Go to localhost:8080/hello
 4. Go to localhost:8080/capitalize/any word to see the word converted to capital
 5. Go to localhost:8080/albums it has three listed albums and form to add new album
-5. Go to localhost:8080/new it you can see the album that you added
+5. Go to localhost:8080/details it you can see the name of album that you added and you can add songs to this album .